Kudoa thyrsites

 Kudoa thyrsites is a myxosporean parasite of marine fishes.
 It has a worldwide distribution, and infects a wide range of host species.
 This parasite is responsible for causing economic losses to the fisheries sector, by causing post-mortem "myoliquefaction", a softening of the flesh to such an extent that the fish becomes unmarketable.
-It is not infective to humans.
+It is not transmissible to humans.

 Taxonomy

 The spores of K. thyrsites are stellate in shape, with 4 valves and 4 polar capsules.
 Upon infection by the actinosporean stage the sporoplasm migrates to a muscle fibre where it forms a pseudocyst.
 Within these pseudocysts are the developing spore stages.

 Comparison of 18S rDNA sequences of Kudoa species and other myxozoan species to determine their relationships.
 They show that Kudoa species are distinct from other myxozoans analyzed (Myxidium sp., Myxobolus sp., and Henneguya zschokkei).

 Kudoa thyrsites is an interesting member of this group in that apparently has very broad host specificity, infecting many fish species around the world (Table 1).